I was taught in school that over millions of years, the collision of the African and European plates has formed the Alps.

 Restaurant Gumen is 100% Swissness

 One note: I cannot remember how many times we have hiked up to a mountain restaurant when they were closed for business - even in the middle of the season.
-The good thing about Restaurant Gumen are the daily opening times...
+The good thing about Restaurant Gumen is its daily opening times...

 At the end of the day, what's better than cooling off in a chilled bathtub in the middle of the countryside?

 Yupp, Eli did not think twice and jumped right in!
-Fortunately, there were no cows around which viewed Eli as competition for that refreshing H2O...
+Fortunately, there were no cows around who viewed Eli as competition for that refreshing H2O...

 - Summer Panorama Hike from Grotzenbüel (3 hours)